jesusxy/web3-fundme-dapp/README.md

   - Create Fundraiser

 ## Future Upgrades | What I would do differently
-- Categorize fundraiers
+- Categorize fundraisers
   - Browse by category
-- Show log of recent donations for Fundraiser
+- Show log of recent donations to Fundraiser
 - Make this a DAO in order to ensure security and provide a way to ban malicious actors out.
   - Verify that funds are being used for its intended purpose.